Top 10 Things to Do When There’s No Snow

 Fentanyl crisis aside, music festivals can be a really fun.
-It’s a good opportunity to get all goosed up and rub up on strangers without getting arrested.
-Okay, we’re only joking here.
-Seriously, that’s not cool man.
-But the art and light shows at some of these events are world class.
-Too bad you’re already too deaf from the sound of your pipes and stinger to hear any of the music.
+The art and light shows at some of these events are world class.
+Too bad you’re probably already too deaf from the sound of your pipes and stinger to hear any of the music.

 Become Mosquito Food

 If you live in Canada, just do anything outside.
 Anything at all.
 It doesn’t seem to matter where you are or what you’re doing, you’re bound to get nailed.
 It kinda comes with the territory.
 The good part is that we can be thankful that our pesky miniature flying vampires aren’t riddled with nasty diseases like zika, malaria, etc. Until that pesky climate change really kicks into gear that is.

 Hit Golf Balls Really Far